amolabs/docs/protocol.md

       processed regardless of its approval or rejection after `draft_vote_close` reaches zero.
-It is initialized with the total amount of validators' effective stakes multiplied by `draft_quorum_rate` at the time of this draft being proposed.
+It is initialized with the total amount of validators' effective stakes multiplied by `draft_quorum_rate` at the time of this draft vote being closed.
     - `tally_*` fields count votes cast upon this draft. `tally_approve` and `tally_reject` are as the names imply.
 - vote